MicrosoftDocs/mooncaketest/articles/event-hubs/event-hubs-programming-guide.md

 ## Create a partition sender

-Although it is most common to send events to an Event Hub with a partition key, in some cases you might want to send events directly to a given partition.
+Although it is most common to send events to an Event Hub without a partition key, in some cases you might want to send events directly to a given partition.
 For example:

 ```csharp
 var partitionedSender = client.CreatePartitionedSender(description.PartitionIds[0]);